Muriel Fox: Recognition

+On October 21, 2014 Gloria Steinem presented her with the Lifetime Achievement Award of Veteran Feminists of America in a luncheon at the Harvard Club in Midtown Manhattan, featuring appearances by feminists Eve Ensler, Rosie O'Donnell, Marlo Thomas and Carol Jenkins.

-She is featured in the feminist history film She's Beautiful When She's Angry (2014).
+Fox is featured in the feminist history film She's Beautiful When She's Angry (2014).

-She was the first public relations executive to be awarded the Achievement Award of American Women in Radio & Television, and the first woman to receive the "Business Leader of the Year" Award from Americans for Democratic Action.

-She also was awarded the Caroline Lexow Babcock Award from Rockland County NOW, the Distinguished Citizen Award from the Rockland County Family Shelter, the Matrix Award from New York Women in Communications, the Woman of Accomplishment Award from the Wings Club, and the Woman to Women Award from New York State NOW.
+In 2017, she was inducted into PRWeek's Hall of Fame.
+In 2018, she was inducted into the Rockland Women Leaders Hall of Fame.
+In 2019, she received an Elly Award from The Women's Forum of New York.

+In 2024, she was named Lifetime Champion Honoree by Legal Momentum, where she served as president, vice president, and board chair of the Board of Directors.

+In May 2024, she received a Clara Lemlich Award; the Clara Lemlich Awards “honor women who have been working for the larger good their entire lives, in the tradition of those who sparked so many reforms in the aftermath of the Triangle Shirtwaist Factory fire over one hundred years ago”.

 She is listed in Who's Who In America, Who's Who In The World, Foremost Women of the Twentieth Century, Who's Who Of American Women, and Feminists Who Changed America, the last of which was edited by Barbara Love.

 "Papers of NOW officer Muriel Fox, 1966–1971" is at the Arthur and Elizabeth Schlesinger Library on the History of Women in America, Radcliffe Institute for Advanced Study, Harvard University.

 Personal life

 She married Dr. Shepard G. Aronson in 1955.
-He died November 10, 2003.
-They had two children, Eric (born in 1960) and Lisa (born in 1961).
-Their grandchildren are AnaLua, Marlena, Gabriel, and Ignacio.